malloc47/malloc47.github.com/_posts/2021-09-12-dashboard-transit.md

 So far, we've only touched the entities in the static GTFS, which is sufficient if the agency consistency runs on time (🤣).
-To bring the prescheduled `stop times` into alignment with reality, we read the `trip updates` GTFS Realtime source and (hand-waving a lot here) update the `stop times` with these realtime updates at a reasonable interval.
+To bring the prescheduled `stop times` into alignment with reality, we read the `trip updates` Realtime source and (hand-waving a lot here) update the `stop times` with these realtime updates at a reasonable interval.

 At a high-level, this is our roadmap for reading the subset of the GTFS that we need for this dashboard.